-- 1. Sponsors must have an inspection of the property completed to identify SC Housing Essential Property Standards violations prior to submitting the Preliminary Scope of Work Inspection. - a.
-The Essential Property Standards inspection is to be commissioned by the sponsor and completed by a South Carolina LLR licensed Home Inspector professional. - b.
-A full professional inspection report with photos completed by the Home Inspector must be submitted with the Essential Property Standards Checklist. - c.
+- 1. Sponsors must have an inspection of the property completed to identify SC Housing Essential Property Standards violations prior to submitting the application. - a.
+The Essential Property Standards inspection is to be commissioned by the sponsor and completed by a South Carolina LLR licensed Residential Builder-RBB contractor or a South Carolina LLR licensed Home Inspector professional. - b.
+A full inspection report with photos completed by the Home Inspector or Residential Builder must be submitted with the Essential Property Standards Checklist. - c.
 An HTF-2E Essential Property Standards Checklist will be provided for this purpose and will be required to be part of the case file. - 2.
-All units rehabilitated with SC HTF funds must meet or exceed all SC Housings Essential Property Standards requirements unless otherwise waived by SC Housing. - 3.
+All units rehabilitated with SC HTF funds must meet or exceed all SC Housings Essential Property Standards requirements. - 3.
 No unit rehabilitated with SC HTF funds shall retain threats to the health, safety of the occupants or to the structural integrity of the unit after repair are completed. - 4.
-All rehabilitation or repair work funded by SC HTF must meet or exceed all current Federal and State laws and regulations including but not limited to South Carolina Building Code standards, and all local permitting and inspection requirements. - 5.
-In those jurisdictions with an adopted minimum housing code, all units rehabilitated with SC HTF funds must meet or exceed those local codes, rehabilitation standards, ordinances and zoning ordinances upon completion of rehabilitation. - 6.
-It is the Sponsors responsibility to advise beneficiary's / homeowners of proper care and maintenance of equipment and materials installed with SC HTF funds.
-Examples include when and how to change HVAC filters, how to set thermostats, when and how to use bath and kitchen exhaust fans, when and how to clean and/or replace range hood filters, how to test and reset GFCI breakers/outlets, and when to have HVAC equipment serviced, cleaned and tuned.
+All rehabilitation or repair work funded by SC HTF must meet or exceed South Carolina Building Code standards, and all local permitting and inspection requirements. - 5.
+In those jurisdictions with an adopted minimum housing code, all units rehabilitated with SC HTF funds must meet or exceed those local codes, rehabilitation standards, ordinances and zoning ordinances upon completion of rehabilitation.